zhahui/kasisto-server-api/setup.md

  > **NOTE:** *The Level of Effort is a rough estimation if implementation goes
  > smoothly with a bank, this can drastically change based on the difficulty of
  > implementation with the bank's services.
 The estimations are made with the
- > Scrum Process in mind using fibonnaci numbers (XSmall, Small, Medium, Large, XLarge) as work days.*
+ > Scrum Process in mind using fibonnaci numbers (Small, Medium, Large, XLarge) as work days.*

 ## Intents and their Services